emmaneugene/config-public/dotfiles/nvim/SETUP.md

-Symlink or copy `init.lua` into `~/config/nvim/init.lua`.
-If you are running nvim for the first time with this configuration, you will need to install the plugins with `:PackerInstall`
+Symlink or copy this folder into `~/config/`.
+If you are running nvim for the first time with this configuration, you will need to install the plugins with `:Lazy`